fzer0x/android-control-tool-V2/README.md

 ## ⚠️ Note

-This tool interacts directly with your Android device.
+This tool interacts directly with your Android device (Wifi/USB).
 USB debugging must be enabled and the ADB connection authorized on the device.

 ## 📜 License